0xArctirist/Fitox-Chat-Filter/README.md

-# Fitox CF - Chat Filter Plugin Made By Arctirtist
+# Fitox CF - Chat Filter Plugin

 A multi layer chat fitler that does not use AI to detect text.